Kent Coalfield: Associated development

 The village of Aylesham was built in the 1920s to provide accommodation to service the Kent coal mines.
 It was planned to provide for around 30,000 residents, with plans for hospitals, schools, shops etc., but in reality only 1,000 houses were built due to the economic decline the country faced in the early 1930s, which made the original plans unviable at the time.

 Working conditions

 The Kent coalfields were deep under the chalk; consequently miners worked under extremely hot and humid conditions.
 A medical investigation into an epidemic that affected workers at the coalface noted:

-Mine workers emigrated to Kent to get work during the Depression years.
+Mine workers came from the north of England, South Wales and other parts of Britain to find work in Kent the Depression years; some tramped from Scotland.
 An oral history study found that some miners worked for one shift or less and left without trying to collect their pay, such was the heat and lack of ventilation; those softened by a spell of unemployment found it particularly hard.
 However, it appears that miners' wives disliked their new environment even more, for they missed the warmth of the traditional mining areas, and local people feared and detested the new immigrants.
 The women's response influenced the high turnover of labour at the collieries: they wanted to go home.